Covid 19 coronavirus: Jacinda Ardern reveals major boost for NZ and global vaccine efforts

 Malaghan Institute director and Vaccine Alliance Aotearoa programme director Professor Graham Le Gros said this was the time for Kiwi scientists to stand up and be counted.

-"We will do our absolute best to secure the best for the country, he said.
+"We will do our absolute best to secure the best for the country," he said.

 "I don't want to depress anyone, but it is going to take time."